The Streak (professional wrestling): After the streak (2015–2020)

 He won all but the match with Reigns, making his overall WrestleMania record 25–2.
 In a 2020 interview following his retirement, Calaway said losing the Streak to Reigns would have made "a lot more sense" for the impact on their respective careers.

 Reaction, discussion, and legacy

-Shawn Michaels described the Streak as "phenomenal", and Stone Cold Steve Austin said it was "special"..
+Shawn Michaels described the Streak as "phenomenal", and Stone Cold Steve Austin said it was "special".

 Media

 WWE has released various DVDs covering the Streak, including one for the 15–0 milestone in 2008, and a four-disc set to mark the 20–0 milestone in 2012.
 An updated version including the final victory over CM Punk, as well as the loss to Brock Lesnar, was issued in 2015.

-Video game WWE 2K14 features the Streak mode, in which players can attempt to defend the Streak as The Undertaker.
+Video game WWE SmackDown vs. Raw 2011 features a Road to WrestleMania storyline in which the player can attempt to break the Undertaker's streak.
+WWE 2K14 features a more detailed the Streak mode, in which players can attempt to defend the Streak as The Undertaker.
 Alternatively, they can try to break it as any other wrestler in the game.